Generation 3 (NASCAR)

-The Generation 3 refers to the generation of stock cars used in NASCAR from 1981 to 1991, and it was used in the Busch Series until 1992.
+The Generation 3 refers to the generation of stock cars used in NASCAR from 1981 to 1991, and it was used in the Busch Series at its modern beginning in 1982.
 In this generation, NASCAR downsized the cars to better resemble cars on the showroom floor (with wheelbase at 110 inches), and body panels were still purchased through the manufacturers.

 History

 Cup Series

-The Generation 3 era began in 1981 and, as a sequence of the second aero war between General Motors and Ford that also extended to their production models, featured bigger spoilers, and streamlined designs that barely resembled their showroom counterparts.
+The Generation 3 era began in 1981 and, as a consequence of the second aero war between General Motors and Ford that also extended to their production models, featured bigger spoilers, and streamlined designs that barely resembled their showroom counterparts.
 The wheelbase was reduced to 110 inches in response to the demand of the production car market at the time, making the cars smaller than the previous two generations.

 These were the cars that necessitated restrictor plates at Daytona and Talladega.
 In 1987 at Talladega, Bill Elliott set what remains the NASCAR qualifying record of 212.809 mph at Talladega, circling the track in 44.998 seconds.
 But soon into the race, Bobby Allison's car went airborne and nearly went into the main grandstands, and that was the last unrestricted race on either of the two giant tracks.
 He also set the qualifying lap of 210.364 mph at Daytona in 1987, circling the oval in 42.783 seconds, which still stands today.
 NASCAR mandated smaller carburetors for the rest of that season, and in 1988 required the restrictor plates.

 The Generation 3 cars were used until 1991.
 It was the last generation without roof flaps (mandated in 1994).
 It was succeeded by the Generation 4 cars in 1992.
-In that same year, the Generation 3 car was still used in the Busch Series, until the series adopted their Generation 4 car in 1993.